PPP Loans & Tax Audits: What Your Business Needs To Know

 At this point, there isn’t a lot of information about how PPP audits work, but there should be more information coming forth in the weeks ahead.
 For now, though, this is what we know.

 Mnuchin told the Wall Street Journal that one of the things that would be evaluated in the audit is payroll reports.
-These payroll reports will be used to prove that businesses spent at least 75% of the loan proceeds toward payroll costs.
+These payroll reports will be used to prove that businesses spent at least 60% of the loan proceeds toward payroll costs.
+There are a few exceptions to this rule:

 It is also safe to assume that businesses may be asked to provide proof of other approved expenses outside of payroll.
 You should expect that any information provided in the PPP application may be evaluated in an audit.